 - Use the

-If you want to turn a Component back into a regular element, select the Component on the canvas and click Break Component in the Top bar.
+If you want to turn a Component back into a regular element, select the Component on the canvas and click Break Component in the Top bar or in the Properties panel.
 You can also open the context menu and choose Component › Break, or use the

-shortcut .
+shortcut.
 This will turn it into a group of elements.
+Breaking a Component also removes all its interactions pointing to external elements.

-It’s also possible to detach an Instance from its Master Component.
-Once you detach it, a new Master is created for that Component.
+It’s also possible to unlink an Instance from its Master Component.
+Once you unlink it, a new Master is created for that Component.
 This is useful when you want to create a new, independent Component.
-Detaching a Component can be done in the same way in the context menu, by choosing Component › Detach.
+You can also unlink an instance from the context menu.

-You can only detach Components which have been added on the canvas directly from a Design System Library.
+You can only unlink Components which have been added on the canvas directly from a Design System Library.

 Editing the Master Component